 I have always loved Boston.
 It’s my home, my city.
 But now, without a permanent residence there, what becomes of my beloved Boston?

 When I return to the states, likely at the end of this year, I won’t be going home to Boston.
 I’ll be flying to North Carolina to a house I’ve never even seen before.
 How, then, can I ever see my friends, and my city, under normal circumstances?
-Sure, I can take a cheap flight to Logan Airport, rent a car and crash on couches, but this is not what it means to return home.
+Sure, I can take a cheap flight to Boston, rent a car and crash on couches, but this is not what it means to return home.

 Frankly, this sounds a lot like traveling.